-- Audit Committee (Chairman) - · Remuneration Committee
+- Audit Committee (Chairman) - Remuneration Committee

-• Intertape Polymer Group (ITP)
+• Intertape Polymer Group Inc. (TSX: ITP)

-- Kruger Inc., Vice Chairman of the Board, Member of the Executive Committee and Chairman, Audit Committee Advisory Board - Factory Mutual Insurance Company, Member of Global Advisory Committee
+Kruger Inc., Vice Chairman of the Board, Member of the Executive Committee and Chairman, Audit Committee Advisory Board

-Mr. Bunze currently serves as Vice Chairman, Kruger, Inc., a manufacturer of paper, tissue, wood products, energy (hydro/wind) and wine and spirits products.
+Mr. Bunze currently serves as Vice Chairman of Kruger Inc., a manufacturer of paper, tissue, wood products, energy (hydro/wind) and wine and spirits products.
 His more than 20 years as Chief Financial Officer of Kruger, as well as his wealth of Board, Audit and senior executive experience, both for public and non-public companies, qualify him well to serve on the Stella-Jones Board of Directors, Remuneration Committee and Audit Committee.
 As Chairman of the Audit Committee since 2001, his strong financial background provides the requisite skills to oversee the work of and ensure the independence of external auditors while assuring the accurate and timely disclosure of financial information properly derived from the Corporation's financial statements.

-(1) Mrs. Stina Bruce Jones, wife of Mr. Tom A. Bruce Jones, owns approximately 71,332 common shares of the Corporation and Mr. Tom A. Bruce Jones owns, directly or indirectly, approximately 32.0% of the voting shares of JJS which holds 49.0% of the shares of SJ International, which in turn, holds 26,572,836 or approximately 38.3% of the common shares of the Corporation.
+(1) Mrs. Stina Bruce Jones, wife of Mr. Tom A. Bruce Jones, owns approximately 71,332 common shares of the Corporation and Mr. Tom A. Bruce Jones owns, directly or indirectly, approximately 32.0% of the voting shares of JJS which holds 49.0% of the shares of SJ International, which in turn, holds 21,572,836 or approximately 31.1% of the common shares of the Corporation.
 Mr. Tom A. Bruce Jones holds directly, an additional 30,000 common shares of the Corporation.